Azure/azure-functions-sql-extension/docs/BindingsGuide_Dotnet.md

 # Azure SQL bindings for Azure Functions - .NET

 ## Setup Function App

+These instructions will guide you through creating your Function App and adding the SQL binding extension.
+This only needs to be done once for every function app you create.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)

 2. Create a function app for .NET: